 We will use the contact details you provide to us to contact you to progress your application.
 We will use the other information you provide to assess your suitability for the role you have applied for.
 Upon successful appointment you will receive an employee privacy notice that sets out, in more detail, our processing of your personal data.

-When you book onto a Databasix in person workshop or virtual webinar, we ask for you to provide us with your name, email address, contact telephone number and payment details (for workshops).
+When you book onto a Databasix in person workshop or virtual webinar/event, we ask for you to provide us with your name, email address, contact telephone number and payment details (if applicable).
 We process your details purely for the purpose of administering the workshop/webinar.
+If you have attended a previous event/webinar we will invite you to similar events in the future (legitimate interests), and you will have the option to opt-out at any time.

 E-Learning and Online Training Courses

-When you buy either a e-learning or online training course, we ask you for you to provide us with your email address, name and telephone number.
-We process your details purely for the purpose of enrolling you onto the course.
+When you buy either a e-learning or online training course, we ask you for you to provide us with your email address, full name, organisation name, and telephone number.
+We process your details purely for the purpose of enrolling you onto the course and processing your payment.
+At the end of each course, you will be provided with the option to sign-up for webinars, our monthly newsletter, and our Best Practice Group.

 How long will you keep my personal data?

-We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
+We will not keep your personal data for any longer than is necessary considering the reason(s) for which it was first collected.
 Your personal data will therefore be kept for the following periods:

 - Prospective clients: we will retain information about you for the duration of the enquiry, then one year.